 But first…about me…

-I have been teaching strings for the past 12 years.
+I have been teaching strings in the school system for the past 14 years.
 I absolutely love what I do.

-About three years ago I started working as a coordinator at the University of New Mexico Strng Pedagogy program.
-I teach demo lessons and help younger educators create lesson plans and develop their teaching skills.
-I constantly work with young teachers, discuss ideas and lesson plans with them.
+About seven years ago I started working as a coordinator at the University of New Mexico String Pedagogy program.
+I taught demo lessons and help younger educators create lesson plans and develop their teaching skills.
+I had the honor of working with Prof. Susan Kempter.
 As a result, this blog was born.
 I have now moved to a different position teaching at a high school and its feeder middle school.
 I am still somewhat involved in the Suzuki community but mostly as a clinician.
 I am still constantly working with young teachers through my blog and in the community.

 So if you need ideas for teaching violin group classes, let’s get started!
 You are always welcome to contact me directly if you have a question, need an idea, or want to work with me.